 Conclusion

 With Fail2Ban installed on your Ubuntu system, you enhance your server’s security by automatically mitigating brute-force attacks and other suspicious activities.
 Installing Fail2Ban via the Ubuntu default repository ensures a quick and stable setup, with access to regular updates provided by the Ubuntu community.
-Regularly reviewing and updating your Fail2Ban configurations will help maintain optimal protection for your server, ensuring that your system remains secure and resilient against potential threats.
+Ultimately, regularly reviewing and updating your Fail2Ban configurations will help maintain optimal protection for your server, ensuring that your system remains secure and resilient against potential threats.
+For additional security layers, consider pairing Fail2Ban with UFW or exploring unattended upgrades to keep your system automatically patched.